 The hard truth is that organic reach on Facebook is almost non-existent and unless your nonprofit is investing in Facebook Ads, it is likely that your organization is investing too much time into your Facebook presence.

 According to the M+R Benchmarks Report, posts by nonprofits are only reaching 4% of your followers.
 That’s equivalent to sending an email to one hundred of your donors and supporters and 96 of those emails going into spam folders.
-That would render email marketing pointless, yet according to Rival IQ in their 2022 Social Media Industry Benchmark Report, nonprofits are posting an average of 7.6 times per week to their Facebook Pages.
+That would render email marketing pointless, yet according to Rival IQ in their most recent Social Media Industry Benchmark Report, nonprofits are posting an average of 7.6 times per week to their Facebook Pages.
 Unless your nonprofit has an advertising budget or a large following, posting every day is a bad habit that needs to be broken.

-Even more abysmal, Rival IQ also found that nonprofits have an average engagement rate of .11% meaning that on average one out of every 1,000 of your followers will either like, comment, or click any on any given post.
+Even more abysmal, Rival IQ also found that nonprofits have an average engagement rate of .11% meaning that on average one out of every 1,000 of your followers will either like, comment, or click on any given post.

 Knowing that organic reach and engagement are essentially non-existent, how often should your nonprofit post?
 Hubspot Research found that the first two posts per week on Facebook earn a median of a single click.
 After that, it drops to zero clicks, so Nonprofit Tech for Good recommends that most small and medium-sized nonprofits post twice a week to maximize organic reach and engagement with the understanding that your organic reach and engagement will be very low regardless of how good your content is.
 Let that sink in.